nnethercote/nnethercote.github.io/_posts/2025-09-04-faster-rust-builds-on-mac.md

 ## The benefits: cargo build, cargo check

-The following image replicates the `cargo build --timings` output from above alongside the output from a run with XProtect disabled.
+The following image replicates the `cargo build --timings` partial output from above alongside the corresponding partial output from a run with XProtect disabled.

 <p align="center">
   <img src="/images/2025/09/04/before.png" width=300>